Ready to Get Started?

 To schedule a RESEARCH CONSULTATION*:

-Consultations for Spring 2022 will be virtual through Teams video conferencing.
-A weblink will be provided to you in your meeting confirmation email.
+Consultations for Fall 2022 will be held either in person or virtually through Teams video conferencing.
+If you select a virtual consultation, a weblink will be provided to you in your meeting confirmation email.
 Please click on the weblink at your designated meeting time to start your appointment.

 => Log on to sc.campus.eab.com